avenishp/test-repo/tcs/README.md

 # Transparent Caching Server Control Plane V1.4 #

-These notes provide instructions on howto download and install the Laguna Transparent Caching Server Control Plane on Linux CentOS-7 systems
+These notes provide instructions on howto download and install the Laguna Transparent Caching Server Control Plane on 64-bit Linux CentOS-7 systems.
+Ensure at least the *Compatibility libraries* and *Development Tools* group of packages are available on the build server, in addition others may be required--use *yum* to resolve these package dependencies.

+See centos7-scripts/SCRIPTS directory for scripts to help setup build and deployment systems.

 **Step-by-step guide**